oracle-livelabs/security/accessgovernance-oci-iam/instance-setup/ag-instance-setup.md

 Login to the OCI console using the Identity domain: ag-domain as the **Identity Domain Administrator** which is **idd-admin** as per our lab , if not currently not logged in to the Identity domain.

 1. In the OCI console, click the Navigation Menu icon in the top left corner to display the *Navigation menu.* Click *Identity and Security* in the *Navigation menu*.
 Select *Access Governance* from the list of products.
-If you don't see the menu option, please check the region selected and make sure that Access Governance is available in that region.
+If you don't see the menu option, please check the region selected and make sure that Access Governance is available in that region - [Oracle Access Governance Availability Regions](https://docs.oracle.com/en/cloud/paas/access-governance/cagsi/index.html#articletitle)

     ![Create Service Instance](images/oci-console.png)